 Keeping data in multiple repositories is good practice since it allows for quicker, more reliable data recovery after a disaster.
 Note that it’s not quite the same as data backup, which focuses on creating backups of historical data.
 Rather, data replication creates replicas of your business-critical data and stores it across your network to protect it from cyber attacks.

 The recovery process needs to be structured in a way that prevents reinfection.
 As such, there should be no risk that whatever attack compromised your apps, systems, or data could affect it again after you restore your operational functionality.
-Disaster recovery as a service (DRAAS) is a modern way to handle this process without having to dedicate exorbitant resources and infrastructure to your business continuity plan.
+Disaster recovery as a service (DRAAS) is a modern way to handle this process without having to dedicate exorbitant resources and infrastructure to your business continuity management plan.
 As a proactive cyber security preparedness measure, the addition of automated cyber recovery testing and validation prepares your organization against cyber attacks.

 The nature of most business’s data today is rarely centralized as it was in days past.
 As such, a system of firewalls and perimeter defenses—the traditional “castle and moat” approach—is no longer sufficient for modern cybersecurity needs.
 You can’t conceivably draw a moat around each point of data, and even if you could, any breach in one would lead to compromised systems across your organization.